rtrader58/AZ-700T00-Designing-and-Implementing-Microsft-Azure-Networking-Solutions/AZ-700T00 Errata All Modules.md

 address range: 10.0.1.0/24 <br>
 Review and create > Create <br>

-Return to Task 1 Step 1 - when asked ablut the network configuration choose the networks you just created <br>
+Return to Task 1 Step 1 - when asked about the network configuration choose the networks you just created <br>
 Step 4:  Resource Group:  Choose ContosoResourceGroup <br>
+Virtual Network: ContosoVNet <br>
+Subnet:  ASGSubnet <br>

 You will need to give the Application Gateway a Priority when configuring the listener.
 Set it to 100 <br>

 Task 2:  Create virtual machines <br>
 Step 1:  if prompted use advance setting to create a storage account <br>

+### M05 - Unit 6 Create a Front Door for a highly available web application using the Azure portal (~30 Min)

+No errata <br>

-## Learning Path 06 – Design and implement network security <br>
+## Learning Path 06 – Design and implement network security

-### Exercise:  Configure DDos Protection on a virtual network using the Azure portal <br>
+### M06 - Unit 4 Configure DDoS Protection on a virtual network using the Azure portal (~40 Min)

+Task 4: Configure DDoS telemetry <br>
+Step 4:  Name must be all lowercase <br>

 Task 6:  Configure DDos Alerts <br>
 Step 3:  You will need to select all images the in the Marketplace choose the correct image <br>
 Step 3:  You will need to select all sizes, you may have to search for the B1ls size <br>
 Step 7:  After downloading the key, select return to creating virtual machine <br>

+Configure DDoS alerts <br>
+Step 12:  Click Next: Actions <br>
+Step 13:  Click Details Then Fill in the information > click tags <br>

 Task 7:  Submit a DDoS service request to run a DDoS attack <br>
 Step 1:  When creating the breakingpoint account you will need to use a valid email address that you have access to (Recommend creating a dummy outlook account) <br>